Barry Romich Laser Engraving

 Retired Norwayne High School teacher Aaron Arnold used the laser engravers to create recognition plaques for Smithville and Norwayne FFA chapters.

-High School woodworking teacher, brought several students to get acquainted
+Norwayne High School woodworking teacher, brought several students to get

-with the laser engravers.
-Each fabricated a keyring and engraved a pencil
+acquainted with the laser engravers.
+Each fabricated a keyring and engraved

 These are just a number of examples of what can be done using laser engravers.
+Most days, the machines are being put to use, generally for the benefit of non-profit organizations in the community.
 The limit is one's imagination.